 The single most important question to ask any AI-based extraction provider: does the platform use your uploaded documents to train or improve its AI models?

-GDPR and similar privacy regulations impose strict purpose limitation requirements.
-Data collected for one purpose — extracting structured fields from your invoices — cannot be repurposed for model training without explicit, informed consent.
-Compliance teams in regulated industries (financial services, healthcare, legal) should treat AI training opt-out as a hard requirement, not a preference.
+GDPR and similar privacy regulations include purpose limitation requirements.
+Data collected for one purpose, such as extracting structured fields from your invoices, should not be repurposed for model training without explicit, informed consent.
+Compliance teams in regulated industries should treat AI training opt-out as a hard requirement, not a preference.

 When evaluating extraction tools, look for providers that make explicit, unambiguous commitments: client data is never used to train AI models, the business model is software provision rather than data monetization, and users retain full ownership of their data.
 Invoice Data Extraction, for example, states this commitment directly - uploaded data is processed solely for service delivery and is never used for AI training by the company or its AI service providers.